-- Reflects the philosophy and the Christian Ethos of a Church of England school

-- Reflects whole school curriculum guidance

-- Leads to consistency of approach

-- Is evident throughout the school

-- Is short, concise and easy to understand

-- Will benefit children, parents and staff

-- Is available to staff, Governors and parents

-- Will have regard to the diversity of children's cultural backgrounds.
+- Reflects the philosophy and the Christian Ethos of a Church of England school - · Reflects whole school curriculum guidance - Leads to consistency of approach - Is evident throughout the school - Is short, concise and easy to understand - Will benefit children, parents and staff - Is available to staff, Governors and parents - Will have regard to the diversity of children's cultural backgrounds. - Enables all pupils to be the best they can be.